 Applicability and Importance of Form 16

-There is a time of the year frequently you get reminders from the Income tax Department to file your income tax returns on time.
-Form 16 is the most common financial documents you come across when filing your ITR.
+There is a time of the year when you get frequent reminders from the Income Tax Department to file your income tax returns on time.
+Form 16 is the most common financial document you come across when filing your ITR.
 Form 16 is a certificate of the Income tax deducted at source (TDS) by your employer and then submitted to the Income Tax Department.
-Form-16 can be got by any salaried person whose tax has been deducted by the employer at the source.
+Form-16 can be obtained by any salaried person whose tax has been deducted by the employer at the source.
 Even if your income falls under the tax exemption limit or not, the employer must issue a Form 16.

 Basic Details of the Employee and the Employer